What we do

 Certifications

 Eugenia Menni Research Centre aims to maintain high levels of quality in the scientific design and production as well as in staff training.
-The scientific validity of projects and results is periodically evaluated by an international Advisory board.

 In order to maintain professional, organizational and design quality, the Research Centre has been inspired by Total Quality Management, aimed at Ongoing Quality Improvement.